 Do people dress formally for church?
-Father Robert wears the liturgical robes of the church season, but the server and lay readers dress casually.
+Our rector wears the liturgical robes of the church season, but the server and lay readers dress casually.
 Our congregation dresses for comfort, so please – come as you are.
 In the heat of summer, there are lots of shorts and sleeveless shirts in the congregation.

 What about offering?
 There are offering envelopes in the pews which you may use.
 Do let one of our greeters know if you would like a supply of envelopes.
 Tax receipts are provided annually.
 Offering is entirely optional!
 Just smile at the sidesman during the collection.
 Or use the envelope to leave us a note with your thoughts about your experience at Trinity.

 After the service?
-Father Robert will greet you warmly at the door as you leave the sanctuary.
+Our rector will greet you warmly at the door as you leave the sanctuary.
 We love to visit outside on pleasant days.
 If it is one of the occasions when we have lunch at the Parish Hall, please join us!
-Other times, we often adjourn to a local eatery for lunch – expect an invitation to join us!

 Any more questions?
 Just ask!